dertrotl/geneGATer/README.md

 geneGATer is a Python package designed to facilitate the identification and ranking of potential communication genes from spatial transcriptomics data.
 The package integrates an adapted metagene construction method by Hue et al. [2022] and a Graph Attention Network (GAT) to enable the exploration of cell-to-cell communication without relying on explicit cell-type annotations.

-The package is the result of the authors master thesis which can be found soon here.
+The package is the result of the authors master thesis which can be found [here][link-thesis].
 By employing geneGATer, researchers can efficiently recreate the pipeline showcased in the associated thesis.
 The package also includes visualization tools to aid in the interpretation of the results, providing a comprehensive framework for studying intricate cellular communication networks.

 ## Getting started

 Please refer to the [documentation][link-docs].
 In particular, the

 -   [API documentation][link-api].
+-   [Tutorial notebook][link-tutorial].

 ## Installation